A Guide to the Pompidou Centre

 Highlights at the Pompidou Centre

 Inside the multi-coloured cube – Daniel Buren’s cube can be seen from the inside from the main exhibition.
-Watch the clouds scud across the panes and the sails flow in the wind.
+Watch the clouds scud across the panes.

 Children’s activities – the museum runs good exhibitions for children.
 Check the website to find out what’s on.